cognitiaclaeves/sourceapprentice-blog-hugo/todo/to-blog-about.md

 ---
 * New Posts
   * Penny Hockey
+  * **serverless-blog-creation**
     * Comments with TalkYard
       * Setting discussionId
+      * Toggling comments on/off
     * Related posts
       * How I coded related posts
+    * Getting the domain name right for AWS Amplify Namecheap
+    * Forestry.io !!
 * Unimplemented Children Posts
   * About Me
   * About Site
   * Blogolution - child links
     * ?
   * Serverless blog - child links
+    * 2x2nd factor - Junking of Nexus 5X
+    * How to Set Up AWS Amplify Hugo Blog
   *
+    *
-* Old Ideas
+* Old Ideas - Some of these look like ZT
   * Disclaimer?
   * Core Values in 10 ft tall letters
   * Corporate Gaslighting